LunarG/VulkanSamples/README.md

 cmake -G "Visual Studio 12 Win64" ..
 ```

-At this point, you can use Windows Explorer to launch Visual Studio by double-clicking on the "VULKAN.sln" file in the \buil
+At this point, you can use Windows Explorer to launch Visual Studio by double-clicking on the "VULKAN.sln" file in the \build folder.
-d folder.
 Once Visual Studio comes up, you can select "Debug" or "Release" from a drop-down list.
 You can start a build with either the menu (Build->Build Solution), or a keyboard shortcut (Ctrl+Shift+B).
 As part of the build process, Python scripts will create additional Visual Studio files and projects,